5ynthaire/5YN-AbstractionDistillationFramework/README.md

 ## Overview and Purpose

-A lightweight framework providing a structured process for distilling abstract structures and presenting them with precise language.
+A lightweight framework for distilling abstract structures and presenting them with precise language.
 Applicable to prompt refinement workflows for high-fidelity human-LLM communication, extensible to human-to-human communication.

 ## About